 Will a DMP affect my job?

 A sum of debt is been written off at the end in IVA.
-But, in DMP all the debts are repaid. after the legal approval of IVA, all unsecured creditor bound by the IVA and cannot further take legal actions.
+But, in DMP all the debts are repaid.
+After the legal approval of IVA, all unsecured creditor bound by the IVA cannot further take legal actions.
 Whereas DMP is an informal debt plan with creditors to pursue further legal action.